 [56:60] We have decreed the death for you, and we are not to be stopped.

-[4:78] Wherever you are, the death will catch up with you, even if you are in fortified towers.
-If any good befalls them, they say: “This is from God,” but if any bad befalls them, they say: “This is from you!”
+[4:78] Wherever you would be, the death overtakes you, even if you have been in high-rise towers.
+If any good befalls them, they say: “This is from God,” while if any evil befalls them, they say: “This is from you!”
 Say: “All is from God.”
-So what is wrong with these people, do they not understand statement?
+So what is for these people that they seem not to understand a statement?